-In a series of fascinating conversations last week with colleagues, clients, and friends — the subject that kept coming up was POWER.
-And the fact that we can view any human interaction though the lens of power differentials: who has more and who has less of it.
+In a series of fascinating recent conversations I’ve had with colleagues, clients, and friends, the subject that kept coming up was POWER.
+And the fact that we can view any human interaction through the lens of power differentials: who has more and who has less of it.
 So let’s talk POWER: yours, mine, ours.

-We can view any human exchange as a kind of “one upmanship” in action.
+We can view any human exchange as a kind of “one-upmanship” in action.
 On some unconscious level, we register where we stand: who has more power in a relationship in the moment, and in a given situation.
-We size up who’s in charge, who has more clout, who defers to whom, who makes the final decision—and who owes what to whom.
+We size up who’s in charge, who has more clout, more status, who defers to whom, who owes what to whom, and who makes the final decision.

 But here’s the thing: we all make assumptions about what power is and how it works.
 And our assumptions about power can have a major impact on our lives and careers.

-If we assume that formal power structures are the only ones that count, we lose.
-The classicist Mary Beard, in a lecture for the London Review of Books, and in her recent Women and Power, notes that . . .
+If we assume that formal power structures are the only ones that are real, we lose.
+The classicist Mary Beard (in the photo above), in a lecture for the London Review of Books (and in her book Women and Power), notes that . . .

-We all have more power than we realize.
-The power to think differently, to speak up, to create something new, to connect and influence others—and to affect change individually and collectively.
+Because you have more of it than you realize.
+You have the power to think differently, to speak up, and create something new.
+The power to connect, to influence others—and to affect change in your life and in the world.

 Dream Big, Plan Smart, Live Well